The Boy Cried Murder (1966)

-The film is an adaptation of a Cornell Woolrich story of the same name, The Boy Who Cried Murder, and is a coming of age criminal drama that received a lot of attention at the time of its release due to the excellent performance of its young lead, Fraser MacIntosh.
+The film is an adaptation of a Cornell Woolrich story of the same name, The Boy Who Cried Murder.
+It is a coming-of-age criminal drama that received a lot of attention at the time of its release due to the excellent performance of its young lead, Fraser MacIntosh.

-His biography on IMDB describes the young Fraser MacIntosh as a dynamic child actor and he really proves to be one in this film, delivering an emotional and energetic performance.
-One of the added values of watching films shot in the past is the chance to discover such talented actors like Fraser and compare their acting to today’s young stars such as Halley Joel Osemont, Freddie Highmore, Bill Milner – to name but a few.
-An interesting fact about the young actor in his biography was that his mother turned down a few casting proposals by Disney at the time “in favor of concentrating on his education”.
-Sadly, such a decision, even if made with good intentions, often deprives the viewers and the young actors from what otherwise could have been a great career.
-It also should be mentioned that not all young actors manage to come of age successfully on stage and many have ended up having troublesome personal lives.
+His biography on IMDB describes the young Fraser MacIntosh as a dynamic child actor, and he proves to be one in this film, delivering an emotional and energetic performance.
+One of the added values of watching films shot in the past is the chance to discover such talented actors like Fraser and compare their acting to today’s young stars, such as Halley Joel Osemont, Freddie Highmore, Bill Milner – to name a few.
+An interesting fact about the young actor in his biography was that his mother turned down a few casting proposals by Disney at the time “in favour of concentrating on his education”.
+Sadly, even if made with good intentions, such a decision often deprives the viewers and the young actors of what otherwise could have been a great career.
+It also should be mentioned that not all young actors manage to come of age successfully on stage, and many have had troublesome personal lives.

 http://youtu.be/1AUxcp5g4cI